/

 Plusnet VALUE

-Plusnet now advertises Full Fibre speeds up to 900Mb and is currently making a lot of noise about having no price rise in 2026.
-Good shout if you want Openreach-style familiarity without the NOW-to-Sky handoff.
+Plusnet advertises Full Fibre speeds up to 900Mb and keeps the buying journey more straightforward.
+Good shout if you want Openreach-style familiarity without the NOW-to-Sky handoff, but check its latest price-change terms before ordering.

 Great for: Straightforward value